Swift: Structures and Classes

 let person = { name: “John”, age: 32 } // Person variable is set to { name: “John”, age: 32 }

-Unlike constants, which are always defined at compile time, structures can also be defined at runtime.
+Unlike constants, you can also define structures at runtime.
 This allows you to store temporary data in a struct while your program is running.
 For example, you might want to store the user’s current location in a struct called location while your application is running.
 You could do this like this:

 struct location { var latitude: Double, longitude: Double } let location = { latitude: 37.789500, longitude:-122.395000 }